 Welcome to Our Year Six Page, where we will keep you informed of our learning and what we've been up to in class.

 Our First Topic is - Decisive Decisions and we are studying the Victorian Era.
-To kick-start our topic, we all researched an an area of the Victorian Era, which interested us and then presented our research back to our year group in the form of posters, recipes, photographs, books, models and information.
+To kick-start our topic, we all researched an area of the Victorian Era, which interested us and then presented our research back to our year group in the form of posters, recipes, photographs, books, models and information.

 Christmas Party Day!